Easy Ways to Practice Earth Day Ideas All Year Long

 Check out https://www.weareteachers.com/meaningful-earth-day-activities/ and get lots of videos and resources for talking points and videos.

-What is Earth Day for Kindergarten and Preschool?
+Earth Day Ideas for Kindergarten and Preschool?
 Young children love to learn and providing lots of hands-on Earth Day ideas and activities can help them learn even faster and with more impact.
 Since young children seem to be a sponge for information, take full advantage of this.
 Take them on nature walks, do fun experiments with dirt, water, seeds, and anything else you can find, read books about nature and recycling, and answer all their questions.
 Since they are naturally curious, they usually have lots of questions.
 For more preschool and Kindergarten activities, check out my ebooks at Preschool Ideas.

 More Bible Verses for Earth Day Ideas